tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_33_The_pivot_process_and_outcomes.md

 **Resources Used:** Peer review rubric, reflection prompts

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Observation of group discussions and Wardley Mapping exercises', 'alignment': 'Assesses ability to apply Wardley Mapping concepts in real-time'}
+* **Formative**: Observation of group discussions and Wardley Mapping exercises (Alignment: Assesses ability to apply Wardley Mapping concepts in real-time)
-- {'type': 'Summative', 'description': 'Evaluation of final pivot strategy and Wardley Maps', 'alignment': 'Measures ability to synthesize learning into a comprehensive pivot plan'}
+* **Summative**: Evaluation of final pivot strategy and Wardley Maps (Alignment: Measures ability to synthesize learning into a comprehensive pivot plan)
-- {'type': 'Formative', 'description': 'Peer review of pivot strategies', 'alignment': 'Encourages critical thinking and application of learned concepts to various scenarios'}
+* **Formative**: Peer review of pivot strategies (Alignment: Encourages critical thinking and application of learned concepts to various scenarios)

 ## Differentiation Strategies
-- {'learner_group': 'Novice startup founders', 'strategies': 'Provide additional resources on basic business strategy concepts, offer more structured templates for Wardley Mapping exercises'}
+* **Novice startup founders**: Provide additional resources on basic business strategy concepts, offer more structured templates for Wardley Mapping exercises
-- {'learner_group': 'Experienced business strategists', 'strategies': 'Encourage exploration of advanced Wardley Mapping techniques, provide more complex business scenarios for analysis'}
+* **Experienced business strategists**: Encourage exploration of advanced Wardley Mapping techniques, provide more complex business scenarios for analysis

 ## Extension Activities
-- Conduct a Wardley Mapping exercise for the learner's own company or a competitor
+* Conduct a Wardley Mapping exercise for the learner's own company or a competitor
-- Create a presentation for company leadership on the benefits of Wardley Mapping for strategic planning
+* Create a presentation for company leadership on the benefits of Wardley Mapping for strategic planning
-- Develop a Wardley Map-based monitoring system for industry trends
+* Develop a Wardley Map-based monitoring system for industry trends

 ## Additional Resources
-- Simon Wardley's book 'Wardley Maps'
+* Simon Wardley's book 'Wardley Maps'
-- Online Wardley Mapping community forums
+* Online Wardley Mapping community forums
-- Case studies of successful pivots guided by Wardley Mapping
+* Case studies of successful pivots guided by Wardley Mapping
-- Wardley Mapping templates and software recommendations
+* Wardley Mapping templates and software recommendations